bzmo/Movie-Hero/README.md

+<b>React-Choose-Movie</b>

-This React app allows you to randomly select a movie and immediately preview it.
+Allows you to select a random movie and immediately preview its trailer, using TMDB and Youtube APIs.

+<b>To Start</b>
 ```
 npm install
 npm start
 ```

-And then go to localhost:3000
+And then go to localhost:3000.